-- All of the borings encountered disturbed alluvium, extending to depths of 21/2 to 3± feet below the existing site grades. - The disturbed alluvial soils are underlain by younger or older alluvium, which possesses varying strengths and densities.
-The results of laboratory testing indicate that the near-surface soils within the upper 5 to 6± feet possess a potential for moderate to severe collapse when exposed to moisture infiltration as well as excessive consolidation when exposed to load increases in the range of those that will be exerted by the new foundations. - The near-surface soils, in their present condition, are not considered suitable to support the foundation loads of the new building, and could result in excessive post-construction settlements. - The conceptual site plan for the proposed development indicates that the proposed building will be located 1± foot from the property line.
-The contractor should take all necessary provisions to protect any improvements on the adjacent property.
-Specialized grading techniques, such as A-B-C slot cuts, will be required for the construction of the building walls within these areas.
-In addition, the foundations for these walls should be designed using a reduced allowable bearing pressure.
+- Most of the borings encountered artificial fill soils.
+The fill soils extend to depths of $2\frac{1}{2}$ to $4\frac{1}{2}$ feet and are considered to consist of undocumented fill soils. - The undocumented fill soils are generally underlain by older alluvium.
+However, younger alluvium was encountered beneath the undocumented fill at boring No. B-9, extending to a depth of 8± feet below the existing site grades. - The near-surface younger and older alluvium possesses varying strengths and densities.
+The results of laboratory testing indicate that the near-surface soils within the upper 5 to 6± feet possess a potential for moderate to severe collapse when exposed to moisture infiltration as well as excessive consolidation when exposed to load increases in the range of those that will be exerted by the new foundations. - The near-surface soils, in their present condition, are not considered suitable to support the foundation loads of the new building, and could result in excessive post-construction settlements.